-Try using a key or a coin to turn it.
-You will break your fingernail if you try to use your fingers!
+Try using a key or a coin to turn the notches on the lid.
+You might break your fingernail if you try to use your fingers!
 Sometimes the lid is already clicked open, so try tapping the tuner gently on a table to see if it pops out.

-The tuner won't turn on even though the battery in new.
+The tuner won't turn on although the battery is new.
 Help!